Roberto Carlos (singer): 1990s and 2000s

 In December 2006, "Duetos" a CD with 14 tracks and a DVD with 16 numbers was released, which had taken of the special moments recorded for the Globo since the 1970s.
 Later that year Roberto Carlos won the Latin Grammy for best romantic music album (album Roberto Carlos, 2005).
 In the same period, the publisher Planeta launched the book Roberto Carlos em Detalhes, by Paulo Cesar de Araujo, an unauthorized biography about the singer, a result of 16 years of research and with testimonies of about 200 people who participated in the career of Roberto.
 Roberto Carlos repudiated the publication, claiming that there is untruth in it, and announced his intention to withdraw the work from circulation.
 The court ruled for Roberto Carlos and the book Roberto Carlos em Detalhes was pulled from stores at the end of February 2007.
 On 27 April 2007, after a long hearing at the Criminal Forum of Barra Funda, São Paulo, all copies of the book were recalled.

 In January 2007, the singer travelled to Spain, where he recorded his first album in Spanish in a decade.
 In June, he performed at Canecão.
-In addition to special appearances by singers Gilberto Gil, Zeca Pagodinho, and journalists Nelson Motta and Leda Nagle and established actors and actresses, the show's repertoire included the entirety of "É Preciso Saber Viver", a song whose verse "se o bem e o mal existem" (If there are good and evil) the singer had long refused to sing long before, due to OCD (Obsessive-Compulsive Disorder).
+In addition to special appearances by singers Gilberto Gil, Zeca Pagodinho, and journalists Nelson Motta and Leda Nagle and established actors and actresses, the show's repertoire included the entirety of "É Preciso Saber Viver", a song whose verse "se o bem e o mal existem" (If there are good and evil) the singer had long refused to sing long before, due to obsessive–compulsive disorder (OCD).

 Every year, Roberto Carlos hosts a special TV show singing his greatest hits along with special guests.
 The show has become a tradition in Brazilian television.
 The house where Carlos was born has also been converted into a museum dedicated to him.

 In 2008, Roberto Carlos and Caetano Veloso did a show together in tribute to Antonio Carlos Jobim, which was recorded on CD and DVD "Roberto Carlos, Caetano Veloso and Tom Jobim's music".
 Jaques Morelenbaum, Daniel Jobim and Wanderlea participated in this show.
 In 2009, he began a tour celebrating 50 years of his career, and his first concert was on 19 April in Itapemirim, his hometown, the day he turned 68 years old.
 In April, the show "They sing Roberto – DIVAS", at the Municipal Theater of São Paulo, was attended by the great singers of national music, such Adriana Calcanhotto, Alcione, Ana Carolina, Claudia Leitte, Daniela Mercury, Fafa de Belém, Fernanda Abreu, Ivete Sangalo, Luiza Possi, Marina Lima, Mart'nália, Nana Caymmi, Paula Toller, Rosemary, Sandy, Wanderlea and Zizi Possi.
 The television host Hebe Camargo and the actress Marilia Pera also participated in the show.
 Roberto Carlos was considered by the Journal Times one of the 100 most influential Brazilians of 2009.